scienceandus/scienceandus.github.io/about.md

 We love sharing our experiences with and learning from the broader science communication community!
 We presented at **[Science Talk](https://sciencetalk.org)** in Portland, OR, and attended the 2018 **[ComSciCon](https://comscicon.com)** National Workshop and [Science Media Awards and Summit in the Hub](https://sciencemediasummit.org).

-We're currently compiling stories and advice from diverse science communicators into a **book called *Stories of Science and Us***.
-We aim to distribute this book to classrooms across the country, because finding your place in STEM communication should be accessible to everyone.

 </article>

 <article markdown="1">